TheotherDrWells/Math-Observations/README.md

 - A reframing of P vs NP based on structural collapse
 - Modular residue patterns in twin primes
 - Collapse geometry of the natural numbers
-- A post-measurement diagnostic model that replaces SEM, CDM, and coefficient alpha with deterministic scoring, predictive alignment, and profile-aware diagnostics
 - Whatever else needs to be said before someone else gets tenure for half the thought

 ## Who this is for